-EFSA has published several opinions on meat inspection procedures and provided advice on inspecting the meat of various animal species for tuberculosis and the Trichinella, Cysticercus and Echinococcus parasites.
+EFSA has published several opinions on meat inspection procedures and provided advice on inspecting the meat of various animal species for public health hazards.

-Between 2011 and 2013, EFSA published the six scientific opinions on public hazards linked to meat inspection.
-Each of them was accompanied by a scientific report proposing epidemiological indicators.
+2011 - 2013 EFSA publishes six scientific opinions on public hazards linked to meat inspection.
+Each is accompanied by a scientific report proposing epidemiological indicators.

 The April 2004 Hygiene Regulations consolidated and simplified 17 outdated and often overlapping EU directives, resulting in an innovative and transparent single hygiene policy that shifted primary responsibility for food safety throughout the food chain to food operators.
 These new rules entered into force on 1 January 2006.

-Based on the experience of applying the Hygiene Regulations, in November 2009 the Member States called for new rules to modernise meat inspection in EU slaughterhouses and instructed the Commission to develop a risk-based approach for considering specific hazards or production systems.
-The scientific opinions of EFSA with the input of the European Centre for Disease Prevention and Control are key elements in the Commission’s legislative proposals.
+Based on the experience of applying the Hygiene Regulations, in November 2009 the Member States called for new rules to modernise meat inspection in EU slaughterhouses and instructed the European Commission to develop a risk-based approach for considering specific hazards or production systems.
+The scientific opinions of EFSA, with input from the European Centre for Disease Prevention and Control (ECDC) are key elements in the Commission’s legislative proposals.

-The EU framework including EFSA’s opinions and recommendations must give due consideration to relevant international guidelines: the Codex Alimentarius’ Code of Hygienic Practice for Meat, and the Terrestrial Animal Health Code of the World Organisation for Animal Health (OIE), specifically Chapter 6.2 on Control of biological hazards of animal health and public health importance through ante- and post-mortem meat inspection, and Chapter 7.5 on Slaughter of animals.
+- Terrestrial Animal Health Code of the World Organisation for Animal Health (OIE), specifically Chapter 6.2 on control of biological hazards of animal health and public health importance through ante- and post-mortem meat inspection